Portfolio-Advanced-software/.github/profile/README.md

 I created [my own auth service](https://github.com/Portfolio-Advanced-software/BingeBuster-Auth-Service) to secure my gateway, it works with JWT-tokens and doesn't allow access when it's missing or incorrect.
 You can find more information in [its repo here](https://github.com/Portfolio-Advanced-software/BingeBuster-Auth-Service)

 1.4: Sprint 4
 I created an [authorization service](https://github.com/Portfolio-Advanced-software/BingeBuster-AuthzService) to complement my authentication service and to implement the different roles I set up in my architecture.
 This way the end points are more secured and only assigned roles can use them.
-Therefore making it more secure
+Therefore making it more secure.

 https://github.com/Portfolio-Advanced-software/.github/assets/73555911/6ec344db-4981-4f34-8a4a-baeed68cc379

+I also test if my password hashing method works and doesn't expose the password.

+1.5: Sprint 5
+I created a [Security by design document](https://github.com/Portfolio-Advanced-software/.github/blob/main/Documentation/Security%20by%20design.md) in this document I look at OWASP and there top ten and compare the risks to my own application and see what solutions they provide that I think are implementable.
+Beside that I also look at static security testing with Snyk and SonarCloud.

+I also created a .env file in all my repo's with empty values that I locally save and are not pushed to the repo.
+This means I no longer expose sensitive credentials.
+You have to pass these environment variables to the published docker containers when trying to start.

 <br>